 Brian was born in Greenock and is a long time supporter of Morton.
 His early memories of the club go back to the 1980’s when he returned to the town with his family.

-He fondly remembers the last season The ‘Ton had their place in the top tier of Scottish football.
-He only missed one home or away game that season, ironically the match that Morton defeated Rangers 3-2 at Cappielow in front of a crowd of 12,000.
+He fondly remembers the last season the Ton had their place in the top tier of Scottish football.
+He only missed one home or away game that season, the match that Morton defeated Rangers 3-2 at Cappielow in front of a crowd of 12,000.

 His proudest moment came in 2012 when the business was named Britain’s Best Auction House, an award voted for by the British public in recognition of an outstanding level of customer service.
-McTear’s remains the only company to have ever won that award.
+McTear’s remain the only company to have won the award.